edickie/ciftify/docs/usage/ciftify_recon_all.md

 # ciftify_recon_all

-Converts a freesurfer recon-all output to a HCP data directory
+Converts a freesurfer recon-all output to a working directory

 ## Usage
 ```
   ciftify_recon_all [options] <Subject>